openmrs/cbr-docker-ohie/README.md

 # cbr-docker-ohie
-Dockerization of the OpenMRS instances hosting the casereport module, DHIS2, OpenHIM, OpenEMPI, OpenSHR and DHIS2 for case based surveillance.
+Dockerization of 2 OpenMRS instances hosting the casereport module, DHIS2, OpenHIM, OpenEMPI, OpenSHR and DHIS2 for case based surveillance.

 #### Requirements